BEYOND THE HEADSHOTS PREPARATION GUIDE

 We work with some of the best artists in the city, they know our style, preferences and approach ensuring optimal results.
 They also come directly to our studio on the day of your session, making it a more relaxing and stress free experience.

-We offer professional hair and makeup styling with one of our preferred artists who come directly to she studio on the day of your session.
-Hair and makeup services can be booked in advance of your session for $250+gst for both services.
+• We offer professional hair and makeup styling with our preferred artists who come directly to she studio on the day of your session.
+Hair and makeup services can be booked in advance of your session for $320+gst for both services.
 We currently do not provide hair only services.
+Alternatively you can contact the artist directly as they may have a preferred rate for clients coming to their premises.

 SKINCARE & BEAUTY CONSIDERATIONS